Justifying1/DSA-Assignment-/doc_4.md

 2. deleteNode:

-purpose: Deletes node d from the list.
+Purpose: Deletes node d from the list.

 3. printList: